Colleges and Trade Schools in Chicago

 The Chicago Transit Authority (CTA) is America's second-largest public transit system.
-It offers buses and trains that run throughout the city for reasonable rates.
-Plus, some schools offer the option of a free U-Pass, which enables full-time students to take advantage of unlimited CTA rides while they are enrolled.
-This can make traveling around the city a breeze.
+It offers buses and trains that run throughout the city at reasonable rates.
+Plus, some schools offer a free U-Pass option, which enables full-time students to take advantage of unlimited CTA rides while they are enrolled.

 Other transit providers in the region include Metra (for commuter rail) and Pace (for suburban buses).
 College students who ride on Pace buses can take advantage of student discounts with the Campus Connection pass.

-Also, according to Walk Score, Chicago is one of the top 10 most walkable cities in America.
+Also, Chicago is one of the top 10 most walkable cities in America.
 And the city ranks number three among the nation's most bike-friendly cities.